This gluten-free German chocolate cake has layers of moist chocolate cake and rich coconut pecan frosting that's decadent and delicious!

 Frosting

-- In a pot, mix together egg yolks and evaporated milk.
+- In a saucepan, mix together egg yolks and evaporated milk.
 Add butter, granulated sugar, brown sugar, vanilla, and salt.

 - Heat it on medium heat while whisking constantly.
 Once it reaches a boil, continue to whisk for 5 minutes.